syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/nodes.md

 * VerticalFlip - `Vertical` is used to change the element in vertical direction.

 * Both - `Both` which involves both vertical and horizontal changes of the element.

-The following code illustrates how to provide the mirror image of the original element.

 {% if page.publishingplatform == "aspnet-core" %}